Pinterest Challenge: Thanksgiving Crafts

 My seven-year-old is a born aesthete, so she gravitates toward all things elegant and balanced (she didn't get it from me).
 This craft, the Thankful Fingerprint Tree via The Crafty Crow just spoke to her sensibilities.
 It turned out to be a good project for a self-sufficient first- or second-grader.
 They can do most of the work themselves, then ask family members to contribute in a controlled way (be very careful here, and follow your kid's instructions to the letter, lest you "ruin" her masterpiece, you incompetent oaf).
 Did I mention she's a perfectionist, too?

-This was Dad's favorite.
+This Pinterest project from the Brooding Hen was Dad's favorite.
 Mostly because I thought it was cool, yet I doubted it would work as described and thought I could make some design improvements.
 Which I did, somewhat.
-The main challenge is that the project involves bending a popsicle stick well beyond its design limitations.
-As a part-time carpenter, I know something about wood, and let me tell you, popsicle sticks are made with really crap material.
+The main challenge is that the project involves bending a Popsicle stick well beyond its design limitations.
+As a part-time carpenter, I know something about wood, and let me tell you, Popsicle sticks are made with really crap material.
 Extremely splintery.

 The construction is simple: